Septic Tank Pumping in Thomson, GA (ZIP Code 30824)

 Do I need a permit for septic work in Thomson?

-For routine pumping and maintenance, no permit is required.
-However, for any repair to the tank or drainfield lines, or for a full system replacement, you absolutely must obtain a permit from the McDuffie Board of Health before any work begins.
-This ensures the work meets local health and environmental codes.
+For routine pumping and cleaning, no permit is necessary.
+However, for any repair, alteration, or full system replacement, you absolutely must obtain a permit from the McDuffie Board of Health.
+This ensures the work meets all public health and environmental safety codes.

 Can heavy rain delay pumping in Thomson?